That dollar amount results from a 21.5% increase compared to the total $10.9 billion in 2018.

 In a nutshell, net exports represent the amount by which foreign spending on a home country’s goods or services exceeds or lags the home country’s spending on foreign goods or services.

-Trinidad and Tobago generated highly positive net exports in the international trade of crude oil, petroleum gases and refined petroleum oils.
-In turn, these cashflows indicate Trinidad and Tobago’s strong competitive advantages under the mineral fuels including oil product category.
+Trinidad and Tobago generated highly positive net exports in the international trade of organic and inorganic chemicals.
+In turn, these cashflows indicate Trinidad and Tobago’s strong competitive advantages under the related product categories.

 Products Causing Worst Trade Deficits for Trinidad and Tobago